dimonas201143/RARLab-RAR-Wrapper-Library-for-NET/README.md

 Add the project to your solution or reference the compiled DLL file.

 Ensure `rar.exe` is present in your system environment path or specify its full path in the wrapper configuration.
-A product license would also be required for almost all the `rar.exe` functionalities.
+A working product license would also be required for using almost all the `rar.exe` functionalities.

 Start compressing or extracting archives with simple method calls!